Large Sets with Small Injective Projections: The set

-The conditional union is to ensure that every polytope in $\Gamma_{k}$ is an identical parallelepiped.
-This is necessary because it will happen that some $\smash{\pi_{\ell}^{-1}(I_{k}^{(h,j)})}$ intersect the parallelepiped $\smash{R_{k-1}^{(j)}}$ in one of its corners, and in this case the intersection is not a true parallelepiped.
-In Lemma \ref{lem:wkcomputation}, we show that such discarded sets are negligible so long as we take $n_{k}$ to grow sufficiently fast.
-We should note that (\ref{eqn:Gammakdefn}) determines $m_k$; we do not require that $m_k$ be integral, just that $2^{m_k}$ is integral (being the number of parallelepipeds in this union).
+From a fixed $\smash{R_{k-1}^{(j)}}$ we took as many parallelotopes as this separating distance will allow.
+The specification that we take only parallelotopes is necessary because it will happen that some $\smash{\pi_{\ell}^{-1}(I_{k}^{(h,j)})}$ intersects the parallelotope $\smash{R_{k-1}^{(j)}}$ in one of its corners, or more generally any pair of adjacent sides, and in this case the intersection is not a true parallelotope.
+In Lemma \ref{lem:mkcomputation}, we show that such discarded sets are negligible so long as we take $n_{k}$ to grow sufficiently fast.